-The Israeli Population and Immigration Authority (PIBA) automatically extended the following visas visa categories expiring from March 12, 2020, until June 30, 2020.
-Any visa holder of the below category does not need to renew their visas at a PIBA office.
+The Israeli Population and Immigration Authority (PIBA) automatically extended the following visas categories expiring from March 12, 2020, until June 30, 2020.
+Any visa holder of the below categories does not need to renew their visas at a PIBA office.

 - B1 (Work Visa)

 - A1 (Eligible under the Right of Return Visa)

 - A4 (Companion Visa for A2 and A3 Visa holders)